wpexpertsio/Post-SMTP/readme.txt

 = 3.0.2 - Jan 17, 2025 =
 * Fix: MySQL warning was appearing in some cases.
 * Fix: Translation warning was appearing in some cases.
+* Fix: There were few warnings from Webhook module.

 = 3.0.1 - Jan 14, 2025 =
 * Fix: Fixed the UI conflict.